-Other than tuition fees, your biggest expense as a student is finding is a place to live.
+Other than tuition fees, your biggest expense as a student is your rent.
 In Norway, student housing is subsidised by the state.

 SiO is the name of the student-run cooperative that offers student housing.
 The cheapest units are about 3100 NOK, or around 315 Euros.
 That's pretty cheap, and a third of what you'd pay in the open market, or in cities we typically think of as cheaper than Oslo.

 As an international student at OsloMet, you are guaranteed student housing.
 We highly recommend you jump at this opportunity to keep your expenses down.